Persecution of Kashmiri Shias: The second cycle

 In 1554, a Shia soldier Yusuf Mandav had a fight with a Sunni cleric Qazi Habibullah Khawarizmi after religious arguments.
 Qazi received serious injuries.
 However, the Qazi survived and Yusuf had hastily been stoned to death by a Sunni judge for attempting to kill him.
 The Shias demanded that justice be observed and the man who issued the decree for Yusuf's stoning-to-death be punished.
 Mirza Muqim, Akbar's envoy, killed Qazi Musa and Mulla Yusuf, resulting in tensions between the two communities.

 One violent sectarian clash came in 1568, which resulted in tensions between Kashmir's ruler and Akbar.
 In 1585 CE, the ruler Yaqub Shah Chak demanded that Sunnis raise Shia slogans, which created divide.
 This provided Mughal Empire a perfect opportunity to attack Kashmir.
-Mirza Qasim Khan annexed Kashmir into Mughal Empire.
+Raja Bhagwan Das annexed Kashmir into Mughal Empire.
 The Chak rule came to an end and finally in 1589, the Mughal king Akbar extended his rule to Kashmir.